-These barbacoa beef enchiladas are a simple, Kinda Healthy spin on a dish from one of our favorite Austin restaurants, Jack Allen’s Kitchen.
+These barbacoa beef enchiladas are a simple, Kinda Healthy spin on a dish from Jack Allen’s Kitchen, which has secured a spot on our list of the Best Restaurants in Austin, Texas.
 Our version swaps their slow-braised beef barbacoa for a lower fat, eye of round barbacoa beef made in a pressure cooker or slow cooker.
 The end result is a dish full of cheesy, shredded beef enchiladas that won’t break your calorie bank.

 That way the next time you visit Austin, you can visit JAK and try their amazing enchiladas for yourself.
 You’ll also have to try their barbacoa stackers that inspired our barbacoa beef tostadas, as well as their zucchini bread french toast on the weekend brunch menu.

 My blog posts may contain affiliate links.
 As an Amazon Associate, I earn from qualified sales.
 Click here to read my full disclosure.

 This is a super basic recipe, but you will need to make the barbacoa beef first.
 If you lack the time, a store bought beef barbacoa will suffice.
 I’ve also included more recipe options like shredded chicken and carnitas in the recipe card at the bottom of the post.

 Once your beef is ready to rock, all you’ll need is fat free Greek yogurt, salsa verde, Monterey jack cheese, and flour tortillas.
 The original JAK enchiladas include peppers and onions inside the enchiladas as well but as you know, there’s a picky eater in our house.

 You’ll fill each tortilla with about 3 ounces of the beef mixture, roll them up, and place them in a large baking dish.

 Top with more salsa verde and shredded jack cheese before baking for around 15-20 minutes in a 400ºF oven.